philo-vanguard/PTopk-Miner/README.md

 For more details, see our paper:

-Wenfei Fan, Ziyan Han, Yaoshu Wang, and Min Xie. [*Discovering Top-k Rules using Subjective and Objective Criteria*](https://philo-vanguard.github.io/files/papers/Rule-Discovery-Top-k-SIGMOD23.pdf).
+Wenfei Fan, Ziyan Han, Yaoshu Wang, and Min Xie. *Discovering Top-k Rules using Subjective and Objective Criteria*.
 In SIGMOD (2023).
-ACM.
+ACM. [(Download)](https://philo-vanguard.github.io/files/papers/Rule-Discovery-Top-k-SIGMOD23.pdf)

 The source codes mainly include two parts:
 1. *REEs_model*: bi-criteria model;
 1. *mls-server*: top-k rule discovery;

 ## Installation
 Before building the projects, the following prerequisites need to be installed: